Industry in Belarus: Forest industry

 Besides the modernization of state-owned wood processing factories, several new plants were built by foreign investors.
 Austrian Kronospan built factories in Smarhon and Mogilev, Lithuanian companies VMG and SBA built another factory in Mogilev, Polish, Estonian and Spanish companies also made investments in this sector.

 The biggest plant in paper industry is a Svietlahorsk cellulose and cardboard plant (CKK).
 In the 2010s, the government took a US$654 million loan from China to expand Svietlahorsk CKK by constructing a bleached pulp facility.
 Due to several problems the amount of investments increased to US$1 billion and the commissioning was postponed.
 The modernization was criticized for financial and ecological issues.
 In 2019, the contract with Chinese contractor company was terminated.
-Ecologists claimed that the facility was built near the city despite despite a very dirty technology (using sulfur and chlorine) was chosen.
+Ecologists claimed that the facility was built near the city despite a very dirty technology (using sulfur and chlorine) was chosen.
 Locals claim that strong bad smell (presumably caused by methanethiol) strarted to spread.
 In 2020, the new facility was under commissioning.
 In February 2021, the government introduced duties on import of some of the Svietlahorsk CKK production (presumably to help the company).
 In June 2021, Svietlahorsk CKK made an additional issue of shares which is considered to be an indirect state support.

 Medium paper mills are located in Dobrush, Shklow, Slonim, Barysaw and Chashniki.
 There are two wallpaper factories in Minsk and Gomel.
 State-owned Dobruš paper mill "Hero of Labour" was modernized in the 2010s by constructing new cardboard facility with Chinese loan.
 In 2018, the contract with Chinese construction company was terminated.
 Originally it was planned to finish the construction in 2015, but it was postponed to 2017 and later to 2020.
 It was finally commissioned on 1 June 2021 but the factory had to take new loans to finish the commissioning.
 Total amount of investments in this project was estimated at US$350 million.

 In 2019, Belarus exported US$728 million of wood products (excluding furniture), US$592 million of furniture, US$225 million of paper and paperboard and other products made of pulp.
 Belarus is also a notable exporter of raw timber (US$686 million in 2019).